-We Are Delighted Announce Our New Assistant Priest
+Introducing Announce Our New Assistant Priest

-I am delighted to be able to announce the arrival of The Revd Chris Smaling as our assistant priest at St. Giles.
+We are delighted to be able to announce the arrival of The Revd Chris Smaling as our assistant priest at St. Giles.
 Chris brings a depth of experience and wisdom as a priest and educator and will be a huge asset to the parish as we seek to advance the reach of the gospel in this diverse corner of central London.
 The Bishop of London is coming to St. Giles on Sunday the 12th of December for the 11:00am Holy Communion service and will officially licence Chris to the parish.
 It would be good to see as many of you there as possible to give Chris a warm St. Giles welcome, refreshments will follow the service.

 The Revd Chris writes: